 BOOK REVIEW

-Designing Babies: How Technology is Changing the Ways we Create Children by Robert L. Klitzman, (2019) Oxford University Press, New York, 344pp., $US20 (hardback) ISBN: 9780190054472
+Designing Babies: How Technology is Changing the Ways we Create Children by Robert L. Klitzman (2019) Oxford University Press, New York, 344pp., $US20 (hardback) ISBN: 9780190054472

-A common trope in futurism is that just as the 20th century has often been characterized as the century of physics, so the 21st century will probably be characterized by historians as the century of biology.
+A common trope in futurism is that, just as the twentieth century has often been characterized as the century of physics, so the twenty-first century will probably be characterized by historians as the century of biology.
 The first test tube baby, created through in vitro fertilization, was born in 1978 in the United Kingdom.
-A pair of genetically-engineered babies was recently born in China.
-Physicians specializing in helping infertile couples to have children now flourished in a multi-million dollar industry.
+A pair of genetically engineered babies was recently born in China.
+Physicians specializing in helping infertile couples to have children now flourish in a multi-million dollar industry.

 Robert L. Klitzman, a psychiatrist and bioethicist at Columbia University, has conducted a study of the current state of assisted reproductive technology (ART).
-His methodology included carrying out thirty-seven extensive interviews.
+His methodology included carrying out 37 extensive interviews.
 Klitzman draws heavily on these interviews in his book, using quotes to make the situations discussed emotionally real in human terms.
 I was struck by how many of his quotations are from rabbis and wonder if self-selection for interview has introduced a degree of distortion.
 However, the various Jewish communities have a wide variety of beliefs and attitudes towards ART.